Kisky3/TOEIC/README.md

 16.`inventory`: an itemized list of goods, property, the store of goods.

 17.`quota`: an amount that has been officially fixed as someone's share.

+18.`surplus`: an additional amount.

+19.`warehouse`: a building where goods are stored.